FHIR to OMOP FHIR IG

 A Drug Era is defined as a span of time when the Person is assumed to be exposed to a particular active ingredient.
 A Drug Era is not the same as a Drug Exposure: Exposures are individual records corresponding to the source when Drug was delivered to the Person, while successive periods of Drug Exposures are combined under certain rules to produce continuous Drug Eras.

-Drug Occurrence OMOP Table
+Drug Exposure OMOP Table

 This table captures records about the exposure to a Drug ingested or otherwise introduced into the body.
 A Drug is a biochemical substance formulated in such a way that when administered to a Person it will exert a certain biochemical effect on the metabolism.
 Drugs include prescription and over-the-counter medicines, vaccines, and large-molecule biologic therapies.
 Radiological devices ingested or applied locally do not count as Drugs.